src-d/blog/content/post/review-building-static-analysis-tools.md

 arbitrary analysis on the *fully typed AST*.
 One thing to notice is that one can not get such input by using only a parser even as advanced as [https://doc.bblf.sh](https://doc.bblf.sh/).
 Running a full build would be required in order to do things like symbol resolution.
-In the end, after running a number of checker plugins Error-Prone outputs a simple text replacements with suggested code fixes.
+In the end, after running a number of checker plugins Error-Prone outputs simple text replacements with suggested code fixes.

 The project is open source and is well documented in a [number](https://research.google.com/pubs/pub38275.html) of [papers](https://research.google.com/pubs/pub41876.html).
 Another closed source tool was built to scale application of those fixes to the whole codebase, called JavacFlume — which I would guess looks something like an Apache Spark job that applies patches in some generic format.

-Here is an example for how a full pipeline looks for C++
+Here is an example of how a full pipeline looks for C++

 {{% grid %}}
 {{% caption src="https://cdn-images-1.medium.com/max/4224/1*KpJ5fj4njR1HTDfzhLCQkg.png" title="ClangMR processing pipeline ilustration"%}}